Updated 3 weeks ago

 Graphic of a horizontal single-axis solar tracker and a vertical single-axis solar tracker side by side.

 Single-axis trackers follow the position of the sun as it moves from east to west.
-These are usually used in utility-scale projects.
+These are usually used in utility-scale solar projects.
 A single-axis tracker can increase production between 25% to 35%.

 Dual-axis solar tracker